ANKITMALIK2708/Timed-Maths-Challenge/README.md

 # Timed-Maths-Challenge
-Practice for people in addition, multiplication andsubtractionarithmetic at three level (Basic, Medium, Advanced).
+Practice for people in addition, multiplication and subtraction arithmetic at three level (Basic, Medium, Advanced).
 Just few minutes a day and you will see improvements in confidence to tackle